_____________________________________________________________________________

 –REFERENCE: In Detective Comics #1000 Part 5 and Detective Comics #1000 Part 10.
 September 21.
 Batman, as he does every year on the anniversary of his parents’ murders, visits both Crime Alley (where his parents were killed) and the cemetery where his parents are buried.

 –REFERENCE: In Legends of the Dark Knight Vol. 2 #10 (Legends of the Dark Knight Vol. 2 Print Edition #5).
-October 7—Bruce’s birthday.
+October 7.
 Batman and Martian Manhunter meet up to make sure that an imprisoned Calendar Man’s temporary Martian demigod powers stay in check.
 Moving forward, it’s possible that Batman and Martian Manhunter do this preventative check for the next few months as needed (on Martian holidays), but it’s just as likely that J’onn handles it himself too.
+As mentioned earlier, in this issue, Batman says his birthday is October 7, but this is a continuity error.
+Batman’s birthday is in February.

 –Batman: The Brave and The Bold Vol. 2 #4 Part 1